-Office: Zoom Office Hours: By Appointment Preferred Communication Method: e-mail Campus Mailbox: SIS 116 - Out of use until after covid19 Class Location: Zoom
+Office: Zoom

+Office Hours: By Appointment

+Preferred Communication Method: e-mail

+Class Location: International Service Building SIS 355

-Catalogue Course Blurb: What can local democracy do for environmental management, climate action, and human wellbeing?
+Catalogue Course Blurb: Can local democracy improve environmental management, climate action, and human wellbeing?
 Democracy ostensibly enables people to influence the political, legal and economic infrastructure that shape their lives.
 If, as theory suggests, public accountability, the disciplining of leaders, or the internalizing of externalities, makes government more broadly responsive and effective, local democracy should matter for wellbeing, security, efficiency and equity.
-This course explores what we know about and how we research the positive effects and potentials of local democracy for sustainable and just natural resource management.
+This course explores what we know about and how we research the positive effects and potentials of local democracy for sustainable, just and secure natural resource management.